Introduction: How the modern QA tool landscape has evolved

 Options: BrowserStack and LambdaTest provide cloud-based access to real browsers and devices for manual and automated testing.
 Playwright and Cypress can run automated tests across multiple browsers.
 For visual regression, tools like Percy (by BrowserStack) compare screenshots across builds to catch unintended visual changes.

-6. Test automation frameworks
+6. Test automation frameworks for regression testing

 Test automation frameworks let you write scripts that verify application behavior automatically, running hundreds of test cases in minutes instead of hours of manual testing.